-Jean is a 7 year old boy in a 40 something year old female body.
-She gets a lot of her love of technology and creativity from her father who was an electrical engineer who loved photography.
-Her early days of tinkering in the garage and the dark room with her father led her to a career working in media that combined science, technology and art.
-She studied psychology and film in college and went on to work with the world’s first HDTV production companies in NY in the 80′s.
-Among many firsts, she worked on live HDTV satellite broadcasts from NY to Japan and was part of a team that developed programming that showcased the new technology.
-NHK, the public broadcast company of Japan then recruited her to manage a new startup – HDCG ( High Definition Computer Graphics ) to develop creative programming its new HD and computer graphics technologies.
-Together with her husband, their company Inertia Pictures, she has developed programming for interactive technology think tanks, computer graphics production companies and developed an all CG IMAX film which was a proof of concept that data used in 2D could be used to create stereo 3D large format films.
-She has also produced creative content for interactive, virtual reality projects, TV series, online games, and online comics.
+Early days of tinkering in the garage and the dark room with her father led her to a career working in media that combined science, technology and art.
+She studied psychology and film in college and went on to work at the world’s first HDTV production companies in NY in the 80′s.
+Among many firsts, she worked on live HDTV satellite broadcasts from NY to Japan and was part of a team that developed programming that showcased the newest High Definition equipement.
+NHK, the public broadcast company of Japan then recruited her to manage a new startup – HDCG (High Definition Computer Graphics ) to develop creative programming using its new HD and computer graphics technologies.
+As an independent consultant, she has developed education and entertainment programming for think tanks, computer graphics production companies and manufacturers of new technologies.

-Evan Beachy is currently the Dean of Faculty, K-12 at New Roads and Director of New Roads’ Malibu Middle School a private k-12 school in Los Angeles.
+Evan Beachy is currently the Director of Innovation and Curriculum at The Milken Middle School in Los Angeles.
 He has taught at the elementary, middle and high school levels at both private and public schools in Los Angeles, Hawaii, Massachusetts, and Costa Rica.
 Evan earned a Bachelor of Arts degree in Anthropology (Cum Laude) from Harvard University and completed the Harvard Undergraduate Teaching Education Program as part of this degree.
 In addition, he holds a doctoral degree from the University of California Los Angeles in Educational Leadership, with an emphasis on the transition from elementary to middle school settings in private independent schools.

 For eight years Steve Davee was the Documentation and Technology Specialist and a Math and a Science Teacher at Opal Public Charter School of the Portland Children’s Museum.
 Prior to Opal, Steve worked in biomedical research for the University of Arizona and for the Howard Hughes Medical Institute at the Oregon Health and Sciences University.
 Steve is the founder of CoLab Tinkering, which provides tinkering camps and workshops.
 He regularly shares the incredible work and capabilities of children through video, photography and presentations.Steve received a BS in Physics from the University of Oregon, and from Oregon State University a BS in Biochemistry/Biophysics and an MS in Biochemistry.
 He is currently the Director of Education and Communications at Maker Education Initiative.